In collaboration with Payame Noor University and Iranian Health Psychology

 Abstract [Persian]

-Background and Aim: Considering the possible role of psychological factors in the process of cardiovascular disease and also the fact that these factors interact with biological agents to produce effects on cardiovascular disease, the present study aimed at evaluation of the effectiveness of acceptance and commitment therapy on mental health, hopefulness and meaningfulness in people with cardiovascular disease.
+Objective: Considering the possible role of psychological factors in the process of cardiovascular disease and also the fact that these factors interact with biological agents to produce effects on cardiovascular disease, the present study aimed at evaluating the effectiveness of acceptance and commitment therapy on mental health, hopefulness and meaningfulness in people with cardiovascular disease.

-Materials and Methods: The present study was an applied one and was done as pre-test, post-test and control group.
-The study population included all cardiovascular patients who were referred to Isfahan Cardiovascular Research Center between January to March 2017 and had a history of myocardial infarction or open heart surgery in the last month.
-The study sample consisted of 30 patients with cardiovascular disease who were willing to participate in the study and met the inclusion criteria.
-The subjects were randomly assigned to the case and control groups (each group consisting of 15 subjects).
-Data were obtained using Snyder Hope Questionnaire, Meaning-seeking Questionnaire, and General Health Questionnaire and analyzed by repeated measure ANOVA and SPSS software.
+Method: The present study was a semi-experimental research with pre-test, post-test and control group.
+The study population included all cardiovascular patients who were referred to Isfahan Cardiovascular Research Center in January to March 2017, and had a history of myocardial infarction or open heart surgery in the last month.
+Among them, 30 patients were selected to participate in the study.
+The subjects were randomly assigned into the experimental and control groups.
+Data were obtained using Snyder Hope Questionnaire, Meaning-seeking Questionnaire, and General Health Questionnaire, which were analyzed by repeated measure ANOVA and SPSS 22.

 Keywords [Persian]